 2. General Wellness

-Coupled with healthy lifestyle choices such as a balanced diet, sleep, physical activity, social connections, etc., neurofeedback encourages a generally positive mental space and a deeper understanding of the undeniable connection between our mind and our body.
+Neurofeedback works best when coupled with healthy lifestyle choices such as a balanced diet, sleep, physical activity, social connections, etc. This therapy encourages a generally positive mental space and a deeper understanding of the undeniable connection between our mind and our body.

 Neurofeedback (biofeedback) can enhance the daily health and wellness of your life.